aahben/cse15l-lab-report2/index.md

 After:

 <img width="607" alt="Screen Shot 2022-10-14 at 6 03 03 PM" src="https://user-images.githubusercontent.com/114449002/195963063-25c78d63-252f-4abf-990f-dd524088f8a2.png">
 The expected outcome were in reverse order, not in the same order like it is supposed to be in.
-In the bugged filter method, if the string passes the StringChecker, then the passing string is added to index 0 of the new list.
-This method then filters StringChecker's condition and returns the passing strings in reversed order.

 **Connection between the symptom and bug**
 The bugged filter method is returning each passing string to the front of the arrayList instead of the end the arrayList causing returned elements to be in reversed order.
+In the bugged filter method, if the string passes the StringChecker, then the passing string is added to index 0 of the new list.
+The bugged method filters strings according to StringChecker's condition and returns the passing strings in reversed order.
+By removing the specified place index 0 at `result.add(0, s);`, it solves the problem of returning passing strings to the front of the arrayList.